W427697/Discord-/docs/configure/styling-and-css.md

     }
 ```

-When Nx runs, it will load Storybook's configuration and styling based on [Storybook's `browserTarget`](https://nx.dev/storybook/extra-topics-for-angular-projects#setting-up-browsertarget).
+When Nx runs, it will load Storybook's configuration and styling based on [`storybook.browserTarget`](https://nx.dev/storybook/extra-topics-for-angular-projects#setting-up-browsertarget).

 </IfRenderer>